novalain/desert-run/README.md

 An endless runner with procedural generation of terrain and obstacles.
 Assets are taken from [Cartoon Smart](http://cartoonsmart.com/).

 ### Installation
+* Clone or download repository
-Download/clone repository, run project in Xcode 6 or above.
+* Open project in Xcode 6 or above
+* Plug in your prefered iOS device (table or phone) and select the device in Xcode
+* Hit run

 ### How to play
 Collect money and shoot enemies to get points.
 Avoid obstacles and toxic water and keep running as far as possible